 So to summarize, you want something extreme.
 You want politics to go into a conclave.

 And work against the forward-motion bias in world affairs that says we always have to be in high gear.
 Instead, we have to stop running the shop, withdraw, and develop new ideas.
-Actually this might have benefitted the banking crisis in 2008.
+Actually this might have benefited the banking crisis in 2008.